Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Related Work

 Ueda's work on moded Flat GHC~\cite{ueda1994moded,ueda1995io} is most directly relevant to Typed GLP.
 His mode system assigns polarity to every variable occurrence: positive for input/read capability, negative for output/write capability.
 The \emph{well-modedness} property guarantees each variable is written exactly once---a single-writer constraint matching half of GLP's SRSW requirement.
 Ueda's subsequent linearity analysis~\cite{ueda2001resource} identifies variables read exactly once, enabling compile-time garbage collection for single-reader structures.

 GLP enforces both single-reader and single-writer universally as a syntactic restriction, whereas Ueda's system guarantees single-writer with single-reader as an optional refinement.
 This stronger restriction enables GLP's simpler distributed execution model.
 Our contribution is a \emph{type system} for this discipline, building on LP types rather than mode inference.
+To the best of our knowledge, moded types are the first type system for a concurrent logic language whose communication directionality is part of the type structure, obtained as an abstraction of a moded-atom semantics rather than from a separate mode analysis or inference.

-\mypara{Types for Logic Programs} The type system for GLP builds on the Frühwirth \emph{et al.} framework~\cite{fruhwirth1991lics}, which defines LP types as regular sets of paths and characterizes well-typing via path abstraction of the ground-atom semantics.
+\mypara{Types for Logic Programs} The type system for GLP builds on the Frühwirth \emph{et al.} framework~\cite{fruhwirth1991lics}, which defines LP types as regular sets of paths and characterises well-typing via path abstraction of the ground-atom semantics.
 The companion paper~\cite{yardeni1991jlp} establishes the semantic foundations through tuple-distributive sets.
-Our moded types extend this framework by augmenting paths with mode annotations that capture the distinction between consumed and produced subterms.
+Our moded types extend this framework by augmenting paths with mode annotations.

 Earlier work on LP types includes Mycroft and O'Keefe's prescriptive polymorphic type system~\cite{mycroft1984polymorphic} and Mishra's foundational work on tuple-distributivity~\cite{mishra1984types}.
-Mercury~\cite{somogyi1996mercury} provides a comprehensive practical system separating type checking, mode checking, and determinism inference.
+Mercury~\cite{somogyi1996mercury} provides a practical system separating type checking, mode checking, and determinism inference.
 Our work differs in integrating modes directly into the type structure rather than treating them as a separate analysis.

-\mypara{Linear Logic, Session Types, and Futures} GLP's SRSW discipline is reminiscent of linear logic's~\cite{girard1987linear} resource sensitivity: each variable binding is produced at most once and consumed at most once.
-A GLP reader/writer pair is operationally a future or promise~\cite{baker1977future}: the writer creates a promise for a value, the reader awaits fulfillment.
+\mypara{Linear Logic, Session Types, and Futures} GLP's SRSW discipline is reminiscent of linear logic's~\cite{girard1987linear} resource sensitivity: each variable assignment is produced at most once and consumed at most once.
+A GLP reader/writer pair is operationally a future or promise~\cite{baker1977future,friedman1976impact}: the writer creates a promise for a value, the reader awaits fulfilment.
 Unlike futures in mainstream languages, GLP futures can carry logical terms containing further reader/writer pairs, enabling recursive communication structures---a capability shared with channel-passing calculi such as the $\pi$-calculus~\cite{milner1999communicating}.